JoshDoody/joshdoody.github.io/_posts/2019-05-08-microsoft-salary-negotiation.md

 ### New-Hire Equity (RSUs)

-The Equity component of a Microsoft job offer may often begin fairly low relative to base salary, but can often be negotiated up quite a bit relative to the starting point.
+The equity component of a Microsoft job offer may often begin fairly low relative to base salary, but can often be negotiated up quite a bit relative to the starting point.

 In general, it seems that Microsoft takes a more wholistic approach to their job offers, balancing all of the components together to construct the right offer.
 Equity is one part of their offers, but it doesn't tend to dominate Microsoft offers like it does at some other big tech companies.